Sustainable Development Goal 3

-Sustainable Development Goal 3 (SDG 3 or Global Goal 3), regarding "Good Health and Well-being", is one of the 17 Sustainable Development Goals established by the United Nations in 2015.
-The official wording is: "To ensure healthy lives and promote well-being for all at all ages."
+The Sustainable Development Goal 3 (SDG 3 or Global Goal 3), as one of the Sustainable Development Goals established by the United Nations in 2015, promotes "good health and well-being," specifically aiming "to ensure healthy lives and promote well-being for all at all ages."
 The targets of SDG 3 focus on various aspects of healthy life and healthy lifestyle.
-Progress towards the targets is measured using 21 indicators.
+Progress towards the targets is measured using 28 indicators.
 SDG 3 aims to achieve universal health coverage and equitable access of healthcare services to all men and women.
 It proposes to end the preventable death of newborns, infants and children under five (child mortality) and end epidemics.

 SDG 3 has 13 targets and 28 indicators to measure progress toward targets.
 The first nine targets are outcome targets: